apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We've just created a content area in which only `link` widgets are allowed.
+You've just created a content area in which only `link` widgets are allowed.
 Each one has a `url` field and a `label` field, and they are always output in the same style.

 ### `page-link`: using joins in widgets

 The `link` widget is cool, but if the URL of a page changes, the link breaks.
 And if the title changes, that is not reflected in the widget.

 Let's solve the problem by allowing the user to pick a page on the site instead.
-Then we can access information about that page programmatically.
+Then you can access information about that page programmatically.

 Let's make another module and its views folder in one step: